Top 10 ways to be more eco-friendly at home

 Reusable face wipes can last years when cared for properly

-Many of us use face wipes to remove our makeup.
-In fact, the Marine Conservation Society did a study that found 14 wet wipes per 100m of UK coastline… and there are thousands of miles of coastline, so that soon adds up!
-Those that are flushed clog up our pipes and sewers, while those that are chucked in the bin often end up in landfill or get incinerated, contributing to carbon emissions.
+The Marine Conservation Society did a study that found 19 wet wipes per 100m beach around Britain’s coastline… and there are thousands of miles of coastline, so that soon adds up!
+Those that are flushed clog up our pipes and sewers, while those that are thrown in the bin often end up in landfill or get incinerated, contributing to carbon emissions.

-Need any more reasons to wipe away those face wipes?
-Didn’t think so!
-There are loads of alternatives, like reusable bamboo pads and washcloths, made from reusable materials that can last for years when cared for properly.
-These typically don’t cost an arm and a leg, especially as once you’ve bought them you won’t have to replace them for a long time, and they’re also much kinder to your skin.
+There are loads of alternatives to face wipes, like reusable bamboo pads and washcloths, that you don’t need to throw away after using them once.
+These can be much more cost-effective, especially as once you’ve bought them you won’t have to replace them for a long time.
 So, you can take your makeup off with zero guilt and your face (and your planet!) will thank you for it.

 5. Start a compost pile